dx2102/mathlib4-tactics-list/README.md

 It then sorts the tactics by number of occurances as tokens, visualizes the counts, and writes a `README.md` markdown file.

-Click into `sort.ipynb` in github if you want to see the visualization.
+Click into `sort.ipynb` if you want to see a visualization (e.g. a bar chart of top 200 tactics).

+What I find interesting is that even if the y-axis is logarithmic, the frequency curve is not a straight line, but still a concave curve.
+As far as I know, this is different from the situation of human languages.
+The frequency of human words should be exponentially distributed.

 ## Tactics used at least once